 The student must report to the Office of Clinical Affairs when National Board examinations will be taken (please see below).
-For time off, (e.g., National Boards) the clinical faculty preceptor, Regional Dean/DSME, and Regional Site Student Medical Education Coordinator will be notified, and the student will not be required to work nor make up the time missed.
+For time off, (e.g., National Boards) the clinical faculty preceptor, Regional Dean/Director of Student Medical Education (DSME), and Regional Site Student Medical Education Coordinator will be notified, and the student will not be required to work nor make up the time missed.